rbind/daijiang/content/en/2017-04-05-writing-academic-papers-with-rmarkdown.md

 - I use the `bookdown::pdf_document2`, and other `bookdown::...document2`, which allow cross-references and other features possible.
 - For pdf files, I included some tex files (`preamble.tex`, which includes some packages I use, e.g. lineno to add line numbers; and `doc_prefix.tex`, which allows text align at left only).
 - References are put in the bib file.
 You can use common reference management software to create a bib file.
+Or you can search through Google Scholar and click on `cite` under the paper and choose `bibtex` form, then copy and paste the information into a bib file.
 - `link-citations: yes` allows you click on a citation/table/figure and jumpo to the corresponding location.
 - csl files are journal style files and can be a url like here or a local file.

 ## R chunks

 In my [project set up](https://github.com/daijiang/workflow_demo), I have `.Rproj` file in the project folder, then I have `R`, `Doc`, etc. folders.
 R scripts are located within the `R` folder while the Rmarkdown file for the manuscript is in the `Doc` folder.
-By default, when you knit the Rmarkdown file with Rstudio, it will treat the folder where the Rmarkdown file seated as word space even though the `.Rproj` file is in the folder one level up.
-This is a little bit annoying because the path will be different if you click the `knit` button from run part of the chunks within Rstudio.
+By default, when you knit the Rmarkdown file with Rstudio, it will treat the folder where the Rmarkdown file seated as work space even though the `.Rproj` file is in the folder one level up.
+This is a little bit annoying because the path will be different if you click the `knit` button from running part of the chunks within Rstudio.

 To let Rstudio know that we want use the parent folder as the work space, we can add this chunk at the beginning of the file: